OlympusDAO/token-holder-balances/README.md

   - If the function detects that the timeout is approaching, it will exit fetching the records.
 - Google Cloud Scheduler Job to trigger the function in GCF.
 - BigQuery table exposing the data stored in the GCS bucket.
-- Alert policy to inform about failures in Discord
+- Alert policies to inform about failures and extraneous executions in Discord.
+- Monitoring dashboard for key metrics: function executions and status, GCS network activity

 The Pulumi tool is used to manage the orchestration of resources in Google Cloud Platform, and has `dev` and `prod` stacks (environments).